Yayi Park station: Platform

 Although this station is not included in the themed stations of the first section of Line 3, it is also designated as a "clean culture theme station".
 The columns, elevators and some walls of the concourse and platform are decorated with a clean theme based on lion dance and lotus elements.

 Entrances/exits

 The station has 4 points of entry/exit, located on the north and south sides of Wenhua Road Middle.
-Exits A and C are accessible via elevators.
+Exits A and C are equipped with elevators.